ASFOpenSARlab/opensciencelab-portal-v2/README.md

 builds, you should be able to access the cluster.

-To add your lab to the portal, give yourself Admin privileges in DynamoDB by adding an `admin` value to the `access` list for your profile.
+To add your lab to the portal, give yourself Admin privileges in DynamoDB by adding the `admin` value to the `access` list for your profile (in addition to `user`).
 After refreshing your portal deployment, you'll be able to see all labs.
 Add yourself to the lab under the "Manage" button on the lab card with a valid profile, and when you return to the home page and click "Go to Lab" you should see the lab "Start Server" interface.

 #### **`Test`**